 Gear ratios were optimized for leisurely driving along half-empty streets, with a very short first gear, which is normally only used for taking off, and a very flexible third gear with a usable range from 15 up to 80 km/h.
 Fourth gear is direct drive and overdrive was not available.

-However, initially it became a source of some major problems for the plant, because it took some time to figure out hot to properly balance the driveshaft, and on some cars at certain wheel and engine speeds (120…130 km/h, 3,800…4,200 RPM) torsional resonances in the driveline were bad enough to cause permanent damage to the gearbox tail shaft housing – not to mention annoying the driver.
+However, initially it became a source of some major problems for the plant, because it took some time to figure out hot to properly balance the driveshaft, and on some cars at a certain combination of wheel and engine speeds (120…130 km/h, 3,800…4,200 RPM) torsional resonances in the driveline were bad enough to make the gearbox tail shaft housing develop some cracks – not to mention annoying the driver.

 As a temporary solution, the engineers designed a new tailshaft housing that was radially split in two with a thick rubber ring sandwiched between the halves.
 It served as a damper that suppressed the vibration and changed the resonance characteristics of the driveline, which mostly solved the problem (resonance was now at 80 km/h & 2,600…2,800 RPM, and vibration was much more mild, not causing catastrophic failures).
-Later on, the balancing of drive shafts was improved enough to get rid of it completely and a one-piece tail shaft housing was re-introduced.
+Later on, the balancing of drive shafts improved enough to get rid of it completely and a one-piece tail shaft housing was re-introduced.